abrilmha/Mini-Lang/docs/README.md

 Environment

-OS: Windows 10 / macOS / Linux
+-OS: Windows 10 / macOS / Linux

-Python: 3.11+
+-Python: 3.11+

-No external dependencies
+-No external dependencies

-Dataset / Inputs

 All test programs are located in: